 John Lennon was shot and killed last night.
 Today the campus is electric, impassioned by the shock and grief.
 It’s all anyone wants to talk about, especially in the offices of the student newspaper.
 Justin keeps acting out the role of Mark David Chapman, the close-range assassin.

-I go to the microfiche area of the library and find the New York Times from one century ago, December 8, 1880.
+I go to the microfiche area of the library and find the New York Times from exactly one century before, December 8, 1880.
 I record excerpts from various accounts of murder in Manhattan.
 I am surprised by how graphic and melodramatic the writing is.
 The shortest sentence, echoing the shortest verse in the New Testament, is “He died.”

 I have to wait outside the Gallery for thirty minutes on this cold December day because the young woman who comes to unlock the door is late.
 I am excited to visit the Gallery today because they are featuring Ed Pien.
 I graduated from the Fine Art program with Ed in 1981.
 When I explain this to a couple of women also waiting to get in, one of them says “Well then, you must remember the women in the raccoon coats!”